 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has remained level across the region.
-However, the signal increased at Benllech Outfall and decreased at Llangefni. - The rapid increase indicator was triggered at Benllech Outfall during the last reporting period. - There were no sampling issues during the last reporting period.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has increased across the region. - The high signal level indicator was triggered at Llangefni during the last reporting period. - There were no sampling issues during the last reporting period.